 On the other hand, in early 2014 I received the sleekly elegant Procizion digital scale to review.
-It's lightning fast, accurate, and easy to read.
+It’s lightning fast, accurate, and easy to read.
 Best of all, the Procizion scale has a slim profile and black glass top, so it is beautiful enough to leave out on the counter.
-It's the one I took with me to make Hot Italian Cocoa Cookies on TV.
-The Procizion scale is so gorgeous and convenient that they now sponsor for this page.
+It’s the one I took with me to make Hot Italian Cocoa Cookies on TV.

 Both the OXO and Procizion scales display weights in grams or ounces, but the Procizion scale also displays pounds and kilograms.
 Both kitchen scales have the “tare” feature so you can measure one ingredient into a bowl, reset the scale to zero, and measure another ingredient without having to do any math.

 I only wish I’d started using a scale for baking years ago!

 Subscribe for recipes, tips, and news.